Lick's Homeburgers: History

 In 2002, Meehan was named to the Sales Hall of Fame by the Canadian Professional Sales Association.
 Meehan was profiled by Hilary magazine in 2008.

 Lick's began to encounter difficulty in the aftermath of the 2008 financial crisis, partly because of the recession's effect on consumer habits shifting away from sit-down eateries to takeout.
 As well, the proliferation of gourmet burger chains such as The Burger's Priest and The Works eroded Lick's market share.

 There was a wave of closings of Toronto-area Lick's franchises in 2012 and 2013, including the closing of the original location.
 By April 2017, the chain had two stores left: one in Toronto and one in Parry Sound.

-In July 2021, the last remaining restaurant in Toronto, at 900 Warden Avenue, ceased being a franchisee and was renamed Andy's Artisan Burgers, leaving one remaining Lick's restaurant in Parry Sound, Ontario.
+In July 2021, the last remaining restaurant in Toronto, at 900 Warden Avenue, ceased being a franchisee and was renamed Andy's Artisan Burgers (now also closed), leaving one remaining Lick's restaurant in Parry Sound, Ontario.
 The online frozen burger business continues.